Research Impact

 With an overall aim of giving students an opportunity to gain a holistic view of the study of Human Nutrition this course will bring together and place their knowledge and training in context.
 Students will discuss and critically analyse and evaluate current nutrition topics in an informal setting.
 The course will running throughout their master’s studies.
 The course format allows the students to direct the nutrition topics considered, using a range of approaches and skills such as critical appraisal of evidence, myth busting debates, journal club, applied nutrition workshops, invited speaker masterclass, industry visits.

-Students must select one course from this list:
+Students must select one of the following:

 60 Credit Points